Akshityadav007/Metal-Price-Bot/readme.md

 - Telegram
 - Metals.Dev

-- Using Render.com for bot command deployment.
+- Used Render.com for bot command deployment.

+# Note: The project has been made inactive due to cost limitations.